DorianTheGrey/DU-DamageReport/README.md

 ### Usage

 1. The script simply displays your damage data of your ship onto 1 to X screens, separated by damaged modules as well as broken modules.
 You can click on the captions of any screen to change the sorting (by damage, by health or by id).
 If you click on the title ("Damage Report"), you can enter Simulation Mode (see 3.)
-2. Rightclicking on your Programming Board -> Advanced -> Edit LUA parameters allows you to change three values:
+2. Rightclicking on your Programming Board -> Advanced -> Edit LUA parameters allows you to change four values:
-* If you enable UseMyElementNames the display on the screens will not label damaged/broken elements by their type but by the name you gave them (truncated to 25 characters).
+* [Optional] If you enable UseMyElementNames the display on the screens will not label damaged/broken elements by their type but by the name you gave them (truncated to 25 characters).
 Please note you can also click on the "Element Type" label on any connected screen to switch the mode.
-* You can change the update interval in which the damage data of your ship will be scanned and processed.
+* [Optional] You can change the update interval in which the damage data of your ship will be scanned and processed.
 By default, this is 1 second.
 Please note that your screens will only refresh if your data changed.
-* You can check "SimulationMode" to start the Programming Board in Simulation Mode by default (see 3.)
+* [Optional] You can check "SimulationMode" to start the Programming Board in Simulation Mode by default (see 3.)
+* [Optional] If you enter your shipname into the variable "YourShipName" the display uses this name instead of the ship id at the top.
+Don't forget the quotation marks, otherwise it will not work (and you will have to reinstall the script).
 3. The script can either display the current damage data of your ship, or it can simulate random damage to your elements, should you want to test the views.
 No, your elements won't take any harm in the process. :)

 ### Roadmap